CRICOS COURSE CODE 096161M | CHC43015

 - Unsupervised/self-Study: Students need to allocate between 10 to 15 hours of self- study time per week to enhance their understanding.
 A maximum of 15 hours of self-study should be sufficient for an average student to grasp the learning content and complete the Personal Research Task and Reflection Journal.

-This qualification is made up of 18 units of competency －15 core units and 3 elective units
+This qualification is made up of 18 units of competency －15 core units, 3 elective units and 11 cluster

 Cluster & Units